jkaewprateep/Learning_steps_robots/README.md

 ## For comparison with codes ##

+One axis problem, you do not need to consider actions continue targets from another axis but one action per cross section is possible with AI - Deep_Learning as the Ping-POng games.

 #### One axis problem ####

 The player tries to move the player's cursor to balance with increasing steps value until it reaches one side of the game's stage ( Mario Games ) by the equation ```step - player_x_position``` and the player jumps with the equation ```player_x_position - player_y_position``` .
 It can be applied to Ping-Pong games by limiting the maximum of the step values or ```step % 50```